metablaster/WindowsFirewallRuleset/Modules/Ruleset.Remote/Help/en-US/Enable-WinRMServer.md

 to default repository location (\Exports), which you should then copy to client machine to be picked up by Set-WinRMClient and used for communication over SSL.

+If you wish to enable only loopback, run Enable-WinRMServer followed by Disable-WinRMServer

 ## EXAMPLES

 ### EXAMPLE 1